WDAqua/Qanary-question-answering-components/qa.qanary_component-QueryBuilder/README.md

 ## Description

-Receives 3 optional data structures: AnnotationOfClass, AnnotationOfRelation, and AnnotationOfInstance.
+Receives 3 optional data structures: `AnnotationOfClass`, `AnnotationOfRelation`, and `AnnotationOfInstance`.
 Depending on the availability of them, generates a query over DBpedia and stores it.

 ## Input specification